Software-Knife-and-Tool/mu/README.md

 ------

 As of 0.1.76, the *mu* distribution includes tools for configuring and development of the system.

+The  *mux* binary is part of a release, found at `/opt/mu/bin/mux`.

 The *mux* tool provides these utilities:

 ```
-Usage: mux 0.0.12 command [option...]
+Usage: mux 0.0.13 command [option...]
   command:
     help                               ; this message
     version                            ; mux version